ydrea/ydrea/README.md

-- 👋 Hi, I’m @ydrea
+- 👋 Hi, I’m @ydrea, a full stack developer
 - 👀 I’m interested in React (and Scheme/LISP)
 - <3 I'm currently in a relationship with JavaScript
 - >:) (I will admit cheating with Python on occasion...)
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently teaching Tauri to PostGIS ;)
 - 💞️ I’m looking for collaborators on my public projects.
 - 📫 ...reach me at ydrea.wrld@gmail.com, or check out my works: https://suhozid.hr